swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 - prerender-spa-plugin
 @ulend

-Note: Server-side rendering has been on the rise in recent years and aptly so because of the benefits it provides: Better SEO, as search-engine crawlers directly see the fully rendered page and faster time-to-content, especially on slow internet or slow devices.
+Note: Better SEO, as search-engine crawlers directly see the fully rendered page and faster time-to-content, especially on slow internet or slow devices.
 The Vue ecosystem is sorted on SSR, Nuxt and the prerender-spa-plugin are the most popular choices for achieving this.

+---?image=rent.png&size=auto 80%

+Note: Coming to sustainability, as GitHub stars don't pay the bills.

 ---